 When Kellei Agostinelli could no longer climb the clinical ladder with her Associate Degree in Nursing, she pursued not one but two nursing degrees.
 She completed both at UNC Greensboro.

 She completed UNCG’s RN-BSN program and was promoted to Clinical Nurse IV after graduation.
-Knowing she wanted a management position eventually, Agostinelli continued with the fully online Master of Science in Nursing (MSN) Administration.
+Knowing she wanted a management position eventually, Agostinelli continued with the fully online MSN in Nursing Leadership and Management (formerly Nursing Administration).